New Kidde Survey Shows Majority of Americans May Be Unprepared to Grill Safely This Summer

 Alarm Maintenance: Working smoke alarms can cut the chances of a home fire death in half.
 Smoke alarms must be replaced after 10 years; CO alarms should be replaced every 7-10 years, depending on the model.
 In addition to testing alarms once each week, check the manufacturing date on your smoke and CO alarms to make sure they are under 10 years of age.
 If they are older than that, it is time to replace them.

 Alarm Placement: Smoke alarms should be installed on every level of the home, including the basement, as well as inside and outside of each sleeping area.

-For more smoke and CO safety tips, visit kidde.com.
+For more grilling safety information, visit kidde.com/grillingsafety.
+For smoke and CO safety tips, visit kidde.com.

 Kidde, a leading manufacturer of residential smoke alarms, carbon monoxide alarms, fire extinguishers, and safety accessories, has been keeping the world a safer place for over 100 years.
 Kidde produced the first integrated smoke detection system a century ago and continues its legacy today by delivering advanced fire-safety technology.
-Kidde is a part of Carrier Global Corporation, the leading global provider of healthy, safe and sustainable building and cold chain solutions.
-For more information, visit www.kidde.com or follow @KiddeCanada, and on Facebook and Instagram
+Kidde is a part of Carrier Global Corporation, a leading global provider of innovative HVAC, refrigeration, fire, security and building automation technologies.
+For more information, visit www.kidde.com or follow @KiddeSafety, and on Facebook, Instagram, Pinterest, and LinkedIn.

-This survey was conducted online within Canada by The Harris Poll on behalf of Kidde from May 19-21, 2021 among 1,021 adults ages 18 and older, among whom 615 own an outdoor barbeque (e.g., gas, electric, charcoal).
+This survey was conducted online within the United States by The Harris Poll on behalf of Kidde from May 18-20, 2021 among 2,032 U.S. adults ages 18 and older, among whom 1,302 own an outdoor grill (e.g. gas, electric, charcoal).
 This online survey is not based on a probability sample and therefore no estimate of theoretical sampling error can be calculated.
-For complete survey methodology, including weighting variables and subgroup sample sizes, please contact Sharon Cooksey at [email protected]
+Contact us complete survey methodology.